 Information on finance

-Financial matters are handled by our International Medical Services and the Patient Management.
-Please address all your questions concerning treatment costs and payment to our office, rather than our medical staff.
+All financial matters are handled by our International Medical Services and the Patient Management.
+Please address all your questions concerning treatment costs and payment terms to our office, rather than our medical staff.

 - Self-paying patients